-Data is the new currency, and it’s disrupting virtually every industry.
-As people become more connected through technology and social media, more data points are available for collection.
+Data has taken over as the new currency, and it’s fueling innovation in virtually every industry.
+As people become more connected through technology and social media, more data points are available for collection, making the data from marketing analytics even more valuable.
 In fact, 2.5 quintillion bytes of data are created every 24 hours.

 Over 90% of data that exists has been generated only in the past two years.
-Each data point represents a single user’s action, and a unique narrative will begin to emerge with larger sets of information.
-Data from the 3.7 billion online users can be used to understand individuals’ unique needs, behaviors and interests.
+Each data point can represent a single user’s action, and a unique narrative will begin to emerge with larger sets of information.
+Analysts can use data from the 5 billion online users to understand individuals’ particular needs, behaviors and interests.

-Don’t let marketing data overwhelm you – Start with what’s available
+Don’t let using data analytics overwhelm you

 Despite the immense amount of data at marketers’ fingertips, studies show that over 60% of companies believe they rely too heavily on intuition in marketing rather than on concrete data analysis.
-Many companies struggle with sorting through data to find relevant information that truly informs their decision-making.
+Many companies struggle with sorting through data to find relevant information that genuinely informs their decision-making.

-Data challenges – Find the right solutions for your business
+Prescriptive Analytics: Find the right solutions for your business

 When prescriptive marketing analytics are in the right hands, content campaigns are designed to more effectively connect with target audiences and better suited to reach business goals.
 These analytics are derived from the descriptive analytics discussed early.
 They allow for adjustments and improvements in our clients’ websites, customer service efforts, marketing efforts, and many other essential aspects of digital marketing in 2021.